Airwar over Denmark

 T/o Schleswig.
 Op: Feindflug.

-The Bf 110 suffered from engine failure due to enemy fire and made during the night a belly landing in a field belonging to Bylderup Vicarage north of Bylderup Bov.
-It skidded across the fields for about fifty metres and hit three poles that fenced the field.
+The Bf 110 suffered from engine failure due to the enemy fire and made a belly landing in a field belonging to Bylderup Vicarage north of Bylderup Bov.
+It skidded across the fields for about fifty meters and hit three poles that fenced the field.

 The crew of Pilot Unteroffizier Hausmann and Wop Unteroffizier Schmidt were unharmed but the aircraft was 60% damaged.